 In addition to the strategies you use for marketing a matching gift program, you can talk directly to volunteers about the different programs that their employers might offer while they’re volunteering with your organization.

-This can be a great way to connect with volunteers on a personal level, learn more about them, and help them maximize the time that they’re putting into your organization.
+This can be a great way to connect with volunteers on a personal level and help them maximize the impact that they have on your organization and mission.

-Nonprofits organizations should take advantage of the generosity of corporations and businesses by letting donors and volunteers know about matching gift programs and volunteer grant initiatives.
-While organizations should not solely rely on matching gifts and volunteer grants for revenue, they can be great ways to bring in extra money to help your nonprofit’s cause.
+Nonprofit organizations should take advantage of the generosity of corporations and businesses by letting donors and volunteers know about matching gift programs and volunteer grant initiatives.